 What is Section of Cleave Dyke, 1.4km long from Sneck Yate Plantation to east edge of Town's Pasture Wood including two pit alignments and round barrow?

-Section of Cleave Dyke is a linear earthwork of Iron Age date that extends for 1.4 kilometres across moorland in Yorkshire from Sneck Yate Plantation to the eastern edge of Town's Pasture Wood.
+Section of Cleave Dyke is a prehistoric linear earthwork in Yorkshire, England, extending approximately 1.4 kilometres from Sneck Yate Plantation to the eastern edge of Town's Pasture Wood.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012746.

 Who is responsible for protecting Section of Cleave Dyke, 1.4km long from Sneck Yate Plantation to east edge of Town's Pasture Wood including two pit alignments and round barrow?